tomaszsita/elerning-api-demo/Decisions.md

 EnrollmentService uses pessimistic locking with proper transaction management for concurrent enrollment safety.
 Checks for existing transactions to avoid nested transaction issues.

 ### Exceptions
-Consolidated multiple "not found" exceptions into a single `EntityNotFoundException` for better maintainability and consistency.
+Consolidated multiple "not found" exceptions into a single `EntityNotFoundException` and enrollment-related exceptions into `EnrollmentException` for better maintainability and consistency.

 ## Requirements Coverage